How to Get a Chinese Visa – Index

 The basic requirements for getting any kind of Chinese Visa are the following:

-- A recently-taken color passport photo (48mm x 33mm) with light background;
+3. Recently-taken color passport photo (48mm x 33mm) with light background;

-- A photocopy of previous Chinese passports (only applicable to foreign citizens who were once Chinese citizens and have obtained foreign citizenship);
+4. Copy of previous Chinese passports (only applicable to foreign citizens who were once Chinese citizens and have obtained foreign citizenship);

-- Proof of legal status in the country where you’re applying for the Visa, such as a resident permit (only applicable if you’re applying for the Visa outside your country of citizenship);
+5. Proof of legal status in the country where you’re applying for the Visa, such as a resident permit (only applicable if you’re applying for the Visa outside your country of citizenship);

-- The Declaration printed and signed (only needed if you’re applying through the CVASC, click here to download the declartion for the CVASC of London);
+7. Declaration printed and signed (only needed if you’re applying through the CVASC, click here to download the declartion for the CVASC of London);

-An invitation letter issued by a relevant entity or individual in China.
-The invitation letter is only needed if you’re applying for a C Visa (unless you have a letter of guarantee issued by a foreign transport company), F Visa, L Visa (unless you have proof of a hotel reservation for the whole duration of your stay in China), M Visa, Q Visa, S Visa or Z Visa.
+9. An Invitation letter issued by a relevant entity or individual in China.
+The invitation letter is only needed if you’re applying for a C Visa (unless you have a letter of guarantee issued by a foreign transport company), F Visa, or L Visa (unless you have proof of a hotel reservation for the whole duration of your stay in China), M Visa, Q Visa, S Visa or Z Visa.
 See the next section for details on the different types of Chinese Visas.

-Although normally the invitation letter can be in the form of a fax, photocopy or computer scanned printout, in some cases, you may be required to submit an original invitation, provide other supporting documents, or schedule an interview with the consular officer.
+Although normally the invitation letter can be in the form of a fax, photocopy, or computer-scanned printout, in some cases, you may be required to submit an original invitation, provide other supporting documents, or schedule an interview with the consular officer.
 Click here to find out how to write an invitation letter and what documents must be attached to it.

 Finally, note that if the applicant is a child born outside China to a Chinese parent, the Visa requirements are different.
 Click here to learn more about this.